GLP-1: Opportunity for humanity, risk for big pharma

 4. Healthcare systems: The effectiveness of weight-loss drugs may vary depending on the healthcare infrastructure, patient adherence, and healthcare policies.

-5. Long-term data: The long-term effects of semaglutide on reducing obesity and CVD in the general population are still being studied.
+5. Long-term data: The long-term effects of semaglutide on reducing obesity and CVD in the general population are still being studied, and the preservation of muscle mass on these treatments is a critical factor for health.

 Yet these notes of caution should not diminish optimism among patients, doctors, policymakers and investors.
 The GLP-1 discoveries highlight both the incredible scope for innovation and positive change, and the risks to incumbents.
 Healthcare has always been prone to disruption.
 We will continue to favour supporting and investing in the disruptors.